-2.2 Batch schedulers in practical systems

-In practical systems, parallel jobs are often scheduled by batch schedulers [25, 48, 41] that use a combination of reservation and backfilling strategies: while the high-priority jobs are scheduled by reserving processors in advance, the low-priority ones are used to fill in the "holes" to improve system utilization.
-Two popular backfilling strategies are conservative [33] and aggressive (a.k.a.
-EASY) [30, 39].
-The former gives a reservation for every job in the queue and a lower-priority job is moved forward as long as it does not delay the reservation for any higher-priority job.
-The latter only gives reservation to the job at the head of the queue (i.e., the one with the highest priority) and backfilling is allowed without delaying this highest-priority job.
-Note that the list-based greedy scheduling can be considered as an even more aggressive strategy, where no job receives a reservation and all jobs are scheduled using backfilling.
-As jobs arrive over time, most practical schedulers use First-Come First-Serve (FCFS) in conjunction with these strategies to prevent job starvation, but no worst-case performance guarantee is known for such schedulers.
-Various priority rules have been evaluated to characterize and tune their performance for different performance metrics (see, e.g., [40, 18, 45]).
+4) Batch schedulers in practical systems: In practical systems, parallel jobs are often scheduled by batch schedulers [16], [28], [32] that use a combination of reservation and backfilling strategies: while high-priority jobs are scheduled by reserving processors in advance, low-priority ones are used to fill in the "holes" to improve system utilization.
+Two popular backfilling strategies are conservative [22] and aggressive (a.k.a.
+EASY) [19], [26].
+The former gives a reservation for every job in the queue, and a lower-priority job is moved forward as long as it does not delay the reservation for any higher-priority job.
+The latter only gives reservation to the job at the head of the queue (i.e., the one with the highest priority), and backfilling is allowed without delaying this highest-priority job.
+As jobs arrive over time, most practical schedulers use First-Come First-Serve (FCFS) in conjunction with these strategies to prevent job starvation, but no worstcase performance guarantee is known.
+Various priority rules have been empirically evaluated to characterize and tune their performance for different metrics (e.g., [12], [27], [30]).